-When you take out a Saga HealthPlan, you can choose from three different underwriting methods, depending on whether you’re taking out a policy for the first time or changing from another insurer or employer’s scheme.
+When you take out a Saga HealthPlan for the over 50s, you can choose from three different underwriting methods, depending on whether you’re taking out a policy for the first time or changing from another insurer or employer’s scheme.

 Below will help you decide which underwriting method is right for your health insurance policy.